Best Black Friday deals you might have missed that are still on sale

 Sold by Amazon

 This portable speaker is powered by the water in your shower, so it’s always fully charged.
-It automatically pairs with your phone so you can put on your favorite playlist with sound quality specially designed for small bathroom spaces.
+It automatically pairs with your phone so you can put on your favorite playlist.

 Sold by Amazon